jennceng/sinatra_clinic_destinations/README.md

 ### Routes

 * Routes can essentially be seen as methods in ruby of a specific syntax
-* To declare a routes you supply the HTTP verb to respond to, the URL, and a block you want executed if that someone travels to that route
+* To declare a route you supply the HTTP verb to respond to, the URL, and a block you want executed if someone travels to / hits that route

 * for example many routes may have the same URL, but they can be triggered / called based on the type of HTTP verb